PseudoDevs/IamGhost/abcmd10.md

-Last updated: 2024-04-05 15:36:42
+Last updated: 2024-04-05 15:37:15
-Random Quote: Some battles are won with swords and spears, others with quills and ravens.  -  Tywin Lannister
+Random Quote: There must always be a Stark in Winterfell.  -  Catelyn Stark